-Since the management of a sponsored award is a shared responsibility between the PI and multiple units on campus including Grants Fiscal Administration and OSP as agents of the grantee institution, it is very important to be up-to-date on project reporting.
-GFA will submit the required financial reports to the sponsor agency at the appropriate time and it is expected that PIs submit their technical project reports in a timely manner and as outlined in the terms of the award.
+Since the management of a sponsored award is a shared responsibility between the PI and multiple units on campus including SPA as an agent of the grantee institution, it is very important to be up-to-date on project reporting.
+SPA post award will submit the required financial reports to the sponsor agency at the appropriate time and it is expected that PIs submit their technical project reports in a timely manner and as outlined in the terms of the award.

 Because awards are made to NIU, an inability to submit required reports on time can impact future funding for not only the PI but for the entire university.